 However, for a building to qualify for this exemption, it must be for part-time private use.
-Generally, you cannot live in the building for more than 30-60 days at a time, nor can you rent it out.
+Generally, you cannot live in the structure for more than 30-60 days or rent it out.

 Building a Cabin without a Permit in Michigan